-Discover Tennessee’s rich history and vibrant music scene as you explore the bustling streets of Nashville and Memphis.
+Discover Tennessee’s undeniably rich history and vibrant music scene on a concert tour of Nashville and Memphis.
 Known as the country music capital of the world and as “Music City, USA,” Nashville plays a prominent role in the music industry, particularly in the country genre.
 The city hosts the annual Country Music Awards Music Festival and is home to the Country Music Hall of Fame and Museum and the legendary Grand Ole Opry.
 Nashville’s Music Row neighborhood houses numerous record labels, recording studios, and music-licensing firms.
 Nashville’s neighbor, Memphis, is known as the “Home of the Blues.”
 Considered the birthplace of both rock and roll and soul, Memphis is home to world-class museums that illuminate these genres’ Tennessee roots.

 Tread in the footsteps of music legends as you tour the Grand Ole Opry and Graceland.
 Enjoy live music at all hours of the day in “The District” in Nashville and on Beale Street in Memphis.
 Seize the opportunity to perform your own repertoire in spectacular, historic venues that have hosted generations of talented performers.

-Enjoy a concert tour of Tennessee, and let yourself be immersed in all that Nashville and Memphis have to offer as you share your music with local people.
+Enjoy a concert tour of Tennessee.
+Immerse your choir, band, or orchestra in all that Nashville and Memphis have to offer.
+Above all, perform at remarkable venues and share your music with local people.

 Begin your first full day in Nashville with a morning visit to Belle Meade Plantation, a 30-acre historic plantation and former thoroughbred horse farm.
 Enjoy a tour led by a costumed guide and time to explore the extensive grounds.